An Innovative and Exciting Curriculum

 Presentation of work is important at our school and children are encouraged to take a pride in their work.
 Handwriting is taught and children practice letter formation at least once a week.

-Once the children move beyond Early Years, they have sets of spellings to learn and they have regular spelling tests.
+Once the children move beyond Early Years, they have sets of spellings to learn and they have weekly spelling tests.
 In Years 1 and 2 the spellings are closely linked to the phonics they are learning.

 The children learn grammar in literacy lessons but also in daily, discrete ‘basic skills’ sessions.
 These sessions enable pupils to revise, consolidate and apply grammar knowledge.
 Year 6 pupils take a SATs SPAG test.